Locations:

 A note from Cleveland Clinic

 Duodenal switch surgery is a serious intervention for a serious condition.
 It makes dramatic changes to the way your digestive system works, but it also has dramatic results.
 The most significant risk of the surgery is the risk of nutritional deficiencies.
-But if you’re prepared to keep up with your supplements and regular testing for life, you and your healthcare provider can chart a course to prevent this.
-With effective and lasting weight loss, you’ll also be steering away from the risks of obesity-related diseases.
+But if you’re prepared to keep up with your supplements and regular testing for life, you and your healthcare provider can make a plan to prevent this.
+The surgery can help you avoid the risks of obesity-related diseases and improve your quality of life.

 Medically Reviewed